 Light: Sun to light shade

-Soil: Well-drained.
-Potting soil amended with additional grit and pumice or perlite.
+*Soil: Well-drained.
+Potting soil amended with pumice or perlite and chicken grit.

 Water: Average.
 Water regularly during the growing period, barely in the winter.

 Soil-All Sedums require well-draining soil.
-Sedum grown in pots can be placed in potting soil that you may want to amend with additional grit (chicken grit) and pumice or perlite.
-Many cactus and succulent growers recommend pumice over perlite but I can’t find it locally so I use perlite.
+Sedum grown in pots can be placed in potting soil that you may want to amend with pumice or additional perlite and chicken grit.

 Light-Sedums do very well in full sun to light shade.
 Some even do just fine in more shade.
-My Sedum adolphii ‘Firestorm’ spends its summers on the front porch where is gets light shade most of the day and a good amount of morning sun then part to light shade after that.
+My Sedum adolphii ‘Firestorm’ spends its summers on the front porch where is gets light shade most of the day and a good amount of sun in the afternoon.

 Water-I always give my cactus and succulents water at the same time as the other potted plants although I usually just lightly go over them.
 I only water them once in a while when they are inside for the winter.
-The Sedum adolphii and now this one as well have been the only Sedum overwintering in the house since I have been back in Missouri.
+The Sedum adolphii and now this one as well have been the only two Sedum overwintering in the house since I have been back in Missouri.
 The other Sedum species I have grown didn’t do well inside.

 Propagation-Sedum are easily propagated leaf and stem cutting and by division.
 Leaf and stem cuttings should be allowed to scab over for a few days before inserting into the soil.

-The Sedum adolphi ‘Firestorm’ made it through the winter in the house and now is ready for the great outdoors for 2019.
+The Sedum adolphii ‘Firestorm’ made it through the winter in the house and now is ready for the great outdoors for 2019.